GaganBehrh/Quiz-Project/README.md

 For link to this website click [Here] https://gaganbehrh.github.io/Quiz-Project/

-Design has been focused to *Desktop, Laptop, Tablet first* and *Responsive* but this quiz is also working on mobile phones as you can see on the figure below.
+Design is responsive to Desktop, Laptop, Tablet, mobile phones as you can see on the figure below.
 ![image](https://user-images.githubusercontent.com/63474017/178993475-ec7a7e99-dc7d-4fb5-946e-dc1a4a214c6c.png)
 ## Who is this quiz for?